Scroll down to see common questions answered. Please email info@elkhorngathering.com for any further questions you may have.

 To get to Boulder, Utah you need to take highway 12 either from the west (Escalante) or from the north (Scipio, Loa, Torrey)

-If you are coming from the north:
+If you are driving from the north:

-• The kids program is available for kids ages 5-12.
+• The kids program is available for kids ages 5-11.
 Parents are welcome to stay in the group with their kids or go to their own classes.

 Our kids program will run each morning beginning Monday 9-12:30 so parents can take classes in the morning and the littles can learn about various earth skills, play games, explore and make new friends at the gathering.
-This years kids program will be run by Keri Mae ( kbeirdneau@gmail.com) and Amber St. John (amberstj@gmail.com)

 • We offer breakfast (8am) and dinner (6pm) at Elkhorn beginning Sunday evening after the opening circle.
-Tracy and Jason Jarvis are our cooks returning from last year!
-They did an amazing job and the food was so good!

 If you have special dietary needs please bring extra food for yourself for each meal.